Free-RBF-KAN: Kolmogorov-Arnold Networks with Adaptive Radial Basis Functions for Efficient Function Learning: Free RBF-KAN

 \subsection{Adaptive Meshing}

-The free-knots method for KAN has been explored in \cite{zheng2025free} and \cite{actor2025leveraging}.
+Free-knots methods for KAN have been explored in \citet{zheng2025free} and \citet{actor2025leveraging}.
 In this work, we extend the underlying idea to the RBF-KAN setting.
-Unlike B-splines, which require maintaining a strictly ordered sequence of grid points, RBFs introduce additional flexibility of allowing any order of centroids, as each kernel is evaluated independently and does not rely on a prescribed ordering of centroids.
+Unlike B-splines which require maintaining a strictly ordered sequence of grid points, RBFs introduce additional flexibility of allowing any order of centroids, as each kernel is evaluated independently and does not rely on a prescribed ordering of centroids.
 This allows us to develop a moving grid method in the RBF framework that can adaptively remesh the activation functions during training.
-It is worth noting that the free-knot adaptation for B-splines is considerably more complicated and the smoothness of B-spline bases cannot be treated as a trainable parameter.
+It is worth noting that the free-knot adaptation for B-splines is considerably more complicated and the smoothness of the B-splines, determined by their polynomial orders, is fixed and cannot be treated as a trainable parameter.
 In contrast, RBFs enable both the centroid locations and the associated smoothness parameters to be learned directly and efficiently, yielding a more expressive and computationally efficient approach.